dominictarr/forkdb/readme.markdown

 Interfaces built on forkdb should be honest about the underlying data model and embrace conflicts too.

+For a lower-level version of just the link management for multi-master replication, check out [fwdb](https://npmjs.org/package/fwdb), upon which this library is based.

 [![build status](https://secure.travis-ci.org/substack/forkdb.png)](http://travis-ci.org/substack/forkdb)

 # example